-Knowing the type of engine on your Husqvarna and using the right fuel will keep you from damaging the engine or causing other fuel-related issues.
+Knowing the type of engine on your trimmer and using the right fuel will keep you from damaging the engine or causing other fuel-related issues.

 Husqvarna string trimmers with 2-cycle engines require a gas-to-oil mixture at a ratio of 50:1.
 Use unleaded gasoline with a minimum 89-octane rating and a maximum ethanol content of 10%.
 A premium 2-cycle engine oil must be mixed with the gas before adding it to the fuel tank.

 Husqvarna string trimmers with 4-cycle engines will have separate fill ports.
 One for unleaded gasoline with a minimum 89-octane rating and maximum ethanol content of 10%.
 The other is for an SAE 10W-40 engine oil.

 If you are unsure what type of engine you are running on your trimmer, refer to your operator’s manual.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 Old or Bad Gas

 When problems develop in your string trimmer, old or wrong fuel is often the underlying cause of the problem.
 It can cause the trimmer to lose power, bog down, die, or not even start.